Asuran (Review): A sensitive socio political action film. 4/5

 “நாம கொலை பண்ணா கூட மானத்துக்காக தான் பண்ணோம்னு ஒத்துக்கிற மாட்டானுவ”

-As the story unrolls, you will be treated with great cinematography by Velraj, and poignant musical renditions all the way.
+As the story unfolds, you will be treated to great cinematography by Velraj and poignant musical renditions throughout.
 GV Prakash’s soundtrack is very poetic, powerful, portentous, and complex.
-Goosebumps guaranteed whenever Vaa Asura track is played.
-I’d watch this movie for this track induced scenes alone.
+Goosebumps are guaranteed whenever the Vaa Asura track is played.
+I’d watch this movie for these track-induced scenes alone.
 The set design and costumes are flawless.
-The film is immaculate in technical terms, like the perfect sound designing.
+The film is immaculate in technical terms, like perfect sound designing.

 Vetrimaaran breaks all norms of ‘big hero’ movies in Kollywood.
 The hero of ‘Asuran’ does everything that the usual ‘big heroes’ don’t do.
-Tamil industry is blessed with actors like Vijay Sethupathi and Dhanush.
-Impossible to think about another actor as Sivasamy.
-Even with so much non-cliched scenes for the hero, Asuran is still the most commercialised product, along with Pollathavan, from Vetrimaaran.
+The Tamil industry is blessed with actors like Vijay Sethupathi and Dhanush.
+It’s impossible to think about another actor as Sivasamy.
+Even with so many non-clichéd scenes for the hero, Asuran is still the most commercialized product, along with Pollathavan, from Vetrimaaran.

 “இவனுங்க எது பண்ணாலும், போலீஸ் கண்டுக்கவே கண்டுக்காதா?”